 The Broken Duke…and on, and on, and on.

-Perhaps it boils down that with all these erotic romance covers, we have determined that dukes are the sexiest and most desired of the English peerage.
+Perhaps authors and readers alike have determined that dukes are the sexiest and most desired of the English peerage.
 We prefer dreaming about becoming a duchess regardless if we understand why we should address him as His Grace or where he stands in the scheme of English peerage.
 Whatever the reason, I’d frankly like to see more historical romances that go beyond this narrow breed of titled men and even dare to focus on a man without an aristocratic title.

-What are your thoughts, readers?
+What are your thoughts?
 Don’t be shy!
 Start chiming in and enjoy the discussion.

-P.S.
-If you want to learn about British peerage, here is a good article on Anglotopia, “The peerage: A primer on Understanding Lords, Ladies, Dukes, Earls, and More.”
+If you want to learn about British peerage, there is a good article on Anglotopia, “The peerage: A primer on Understanding Lords, Ladies, Dukes, Earls, and More.”